-I like the Oxbow Public Market for a serious cup of morning coffee at Ritual Coffee Roasters, a casual meal or snack.
-It's also fantastic for a bit of serious food shopping at the cheese vendor, butcher shop or to get yellow curry powder from Whole Spice.
+Oxbow Public Market is the perfect spot for a serious cup of morning coffee at Ritual Coffee Roasters.
+Later in the day, you can get a casual meal or snack.
+It's also fantastic for a bit of serious food shopping at the cheese vendor and butcher shop or a stop to buy yellow curry powder from Whole Spice.

-If you're part of a hungry group who can't agree on what kind of food they want, Oxbow Market is perfect.
+If you're part of a hungry group who can't agree on what kind of food they want, Oxbow Market is the place to go.
 Everyone can make their own choices, and the convene at a table to enjoy their meals together.
-People enjoy the scenic outdoor deck, with seating along the Napa River.
+If the weather allows, choose a table on the scenic outdoor deck, with seating overlooking the Napa River.

-The market also makes a perfect place for a casual ice cream or cupcake dessert after a meal downtown.
+The market also makes a perfect place for morning coffee or a casual ice cream or cupcake dessert after a meal downtown.

 Tips For the Oxbow Public Market

-- Browse the entire market before settling on something.
-Otherwise, you may end up eating that carnitas taco when you really wanted the Japenese noodles.
+- Browse the entire market before settling on a place to order.
+Otherwise, you may end up eating a carnitas taco when you really wanted the Japenese noodles.

-- Bring a cooler for shopping.
-With items like cheeses, meats or chocolate to buy, it will help you keep that yummy purchase fresh on your drive home.
+- Bring a cooler or insulated bag for shopping.
+With items like cheeses, meats, and chocolate to buy, it will help you keep that yummy purchase fresh on your drive home.

 - Go for Happy Hour.
-Most days one of the vendors offer Happy Hour prices, with specials on drinks and food.
+Most days, one or more vendors offer Happy Hour prices, with specials on drinks and food.
 Check for current events.

 - Avoid the crowds.
-Weekends are particularly busy time.
+Weekends are a particularly busy time.
 If you can, go during the week.

 What You Need to Know About Oxbow Public Market

-The market is open 7 days a week, but their hours vary.
+The market is open seven days a week, but their hours vary.
+Entrance is free.